Skip to main content

 What is a good reliability score?

-The majority of Sidekicks have a score of 90% or above.
 In a competitive workforce the best way to be most appealing to clients is to have 100% reliability.
 However, we acknowledge that sometimes life can get in the way and in those rare circumstances you may need to withdraw.
-If this happens it’s still possible to maintain a score above 90%.
+If this happens it’s still possible to maintain a score above 85%.

 Please note that a pattern of being unreliable may result in a review of your account, in line with our Reliability Policy.